brightzheng100/spring-music/ci/README.md

 ## Pipeline

-There are 6 stages in this pipeline:
+There are 6 jobs in this pipeline:
 - Unit Test
 - Build Artifacts
 - Integration Tests